CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_03" class="page-number">1.2</a> Cassandra

-**Do 'revealed cards' include drawn cards or discards?** No; only cards that have been flipped to their faces on top of the draw deck are considered 'revealed.'
+**Do 'revealed cards' include drawn cards or discards?** No; only cards that have been flipped to their faces, on top of the draw deck, are considered 'revealed.'
+This is especially important for the two-check perk.

 **Envision the Course (1, top) – What is a ‘linked hex’?** Linked hexes are considered adjacent for the purpose of movement .
 There is no line-of-sight between linked hexes, but figures can find focus through linked hexes.